cmu-ci-lab/MitsubaToFRenderer/README.md

 # MitsubaToFRenderer
 Mitsuba renderer with support for time-of-flight rendering.

+We recommend using docker: adithyapedireda/mitsubatofrenderer that has preinstalled MitsubaToFRenderer and is tested on windows, mac and ubuntu20.04

+For native installation, see INSTALL.txt for installation in ubuntu16.04 and INSTALL_20.04.txt for ubuntu20.04.
-See INSTALL.txt for cloning and installation of the MitsubaToFRenderer.
-See USAGE.txt for running the MitsubaToFRenderer with various settings.
-See INSTALLEXR2AVI.txt to install exr2avi scripts and view/save the exr output of the MitsubaToFRenderer as an image or video.
+Please check USAGE.txt for running the MitsubaToFRenderer with various settings.
+See INSTALLEXR2AVI.txt to install exr2avi scripts and view/save the exr output of the MitsubaToFRenderer as an image or video or process in MATLAB.

 You can run this renderer on AWS using two pre-configured AMIs with ID ami-28308957 (us-east-1, N. Virginia) and ami-00329ef32ac692d6c (us-east-2, Ohio).
 Both AMIs are compatible with [CfnCluster](https://cfncluster.readthedocs.io/en/latest/) for easy distributed rendering.